Meet the Team

 Louise Parkes, M.A.
 Hons, RAD RTS

-Louise Parkes is a registered teacher of the Royal Academy of Dance.
+Louise Parkes is a registered teacher of the Royal Academy of Dance and she is a Silver Swans Licensed teacher.
 She trained in Harrogate, North Yorkshire at the Veronica Robson School of Dance where she spent her early years taking the RAD ballet and IDTA modern dance examinations to vocational level.

 Louise went on to take an M.A. in Modern History at the University of St Andrews, where she continued to choreograph and perform and was instrumental in developing student societies for classical and modern dance.